hayrunnisaiyikosker/study_timetable_sign-in-up/README.md

 # study_timetable_sign-in-up
 PostgreSQL Database
-This project contains the SQL database file created for the user registration system.
+This project contains the SQL database file created for the user registration system and user history login